-Reproduction and life cycle: In the Canadian Arctic, seal pups are born in May.
-Further south, in Alaska, most pups are born in late April.
-Pups are born on small drifting ice floes in shallow waters and enter the water only hours after they are born, and quickly become proficient divers.
-Pups nurse for 18–24 days, during which time they grow at an average rate of 3.3 kg per day.
+In the Canadian Arctic, seal pups are born in May.
+They’re born on small drifting ice floes in shallow waters which they enter hours after birth, quickly becoming proficient divers.
+Pups nurse for 18 to 24 days, growing at about 3.3 kg per day.

 - Date modified: